-As of December 31, 2019, our cash, cash equivalents and marketable securities was \$38.9 million.
-In January 2020, we received \$134.9 million of net proceeds from the issuance of common stock upon the completion of the Secondary Public Offering, net of underwriting discounts and commissions and estimated offering expenses.
-Based on our current operating and research and development plans, we believe that our existing cash, cash equivalents, and marketable securities as of December 31, 2019, along with the capital that was raised in January 2020 as part of the Secondary Public Offering will be sufficient to fund our projected operations through at least the next 12 months from the date the financial statements were issued.
+As of September 30, 2019, our cash, cash equivalents and marketable securities was \$33.0 million.
+Based on our research and development plans, we believe that our existing cash and cash equivalents as of September 30, 2019, will be sufficient to fund our operations through at least the next 12 months from the date the financial statements were issued.
 However, we will need to obtain substantial additional funding in connection with our continuing operations and planned research and clinical development activities.
 Our future capital requirements will depend on many factors, including:

-- the timing, progress and results of our ongoing preclinical studies and clinical trials of our product candidates; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials of other product candidates that we may pursue; - · our ability to establish collaborations on favorable terms, if at all; - the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - · the cost of any milestone and royalty payments with respect to any approved product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - · the costs of operating as a public company; and - the extent to which we acquire or in-license other product candidates and technologies.
+- the timing, progress and results of our ongoing preclinical studies and clinical trials of our product candidates; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials of other product candidates that we may pursue; - our ability to establish collaborations on favorable terms, if at all; - the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the cost of any milestone and royalty payments with respect to any approved product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the costs of operating as a public company; and - the extent to which we acquire or in-license other product candidates and technologies.